-Staff meetings are held on Tuesday mornings, from 8:30-10:00, and involve interns, senior staff clinicians, prevention and wellness staff; temporary clinical staff; and center support staff.
-Meetings operate with a standard agenda that begins with a “wellness moment,” in which staff members rotate responsibility for leading grounding/ rejuvenating activity of their choosing.
-Regular agenda items also include reviews/updates of clinical services, the group program, the training program, outreach, case management, and Director’s updates.
+Staff meetings are held on Tuesday mornings, from 9:00-10:00 am, and involve interns, senior staff clinicians, prevention and wellness staff; temporary clinical staff; and center support staff.
+Meetings operate with a standard agenda that includes reviews/updates of clinical services, the group program, the training program, outreach, case management, and Director’s updates.
 Periodically, guests from other departments are invited to attend, generally with a focus on making connections and discussing potential collaborations.
 In terms of training, these meetings are meant to allow interns to get better oriented to the university mental health as well as relationship building with non-supervisory member of the center.
 As the training year progresses, interns are encouraged to step into a more professional role in the staff meetings – taking more of a lead in their group work, IAT (Inclusive Action Team) work, and overall problem solving and collaboration that is typical of Counseling Center work.

 Group Supervision (1.0 hour)